rasmusfreund/bioinf-prog-course/book/chapters/bioinf/hidden_markov_models.md

-# Hidden Markov models ★
+# Theory: Hidden Markov models

 ## What it is {-}